connectedway/meta-connectedway/README.md

 - /usr/lib/libof_core_shared.so.1*: The openfiles framework
 - /usr/lib/libof_smb_shared.so.1*: The openfiles smb support

-NOTE: The /usr/bin/openfiles/smbcp binary is installed by the smbcp package
+The /usr/bin/openfiles/smbcp binary is installed by the smbcp package.
-NOTE: The /usr/bin/openfiles/test_* are installed by the openfiles-test package
+The /usr/bin/openfiles/test_* are installed by the openfiles-test package

 NOTE: the test_* applications are designed as continuous integration (CI) applications.
 As such they are statically linked and configured statically